-2.4.1 Forcing matches to be at the end of the read
+2.4.1 Avoiding internal adapter matches

-Use -a TACGGCATXXX.
-The X is always counted as a mismatch and will force the adapter match to be at the end.
+To force matches to be at the end of the read and thus avoiding internal adapter matches, append a few X characters to the adapter sequence, like this: -a TACGGCATXXX.
+The X is counted as a mismatch and will force the match to be at the end.
+Just make sure that there are more X characters than the length of the adapter times the error rate.
 This is not the same as an anchored 3' adapter since partial matches are still allowed.